The Royal Navy of Sailing Ships

 Orlop deck (in red)

-Most battle casualties were caused not so much by direct hits but by resulting flying wood splinters that could act as scythes, filling the sick bay with dead and moaning wounded, possibly awaiting a limb amputation by the surgeon helped by his assistant, the loblolly boy - the name comes from the serving of loblolly, a thick porridge, sometimes enhanced with chunks of meat or vegetables, administered to sick or injured crew members to hasten their recovery.
+Most battle casualties were caused not so much by direct hits but by resulting flying wood splinters that could act as scythes, filling the sick bay with dead and moaning wounded, possibly awaiting a limb amputation by the surgeon helped by his mates, the loblolly boys - the name comes from the serving of loblolly, a thick porridge, sometimes enhanced with chunks of meat or vegetables, administered to sick or injured crew members to hasten their recovery.

 Ship's surgeon amputating a sailor's leg - Surgeon's instruments